 Dental implants are a permanent solution to missing teeth.
 With proper care, they can last a lifetime, potentially making them one of your most cost-effective options.
-A consultation with Dr. Skutak will help determine whether dental implants are right for you, and our skilled team can help guide you through the entire process.
+A consultation with Dr. Skutak in Rothschild will help determine whether dental implants are right for you, and our skilled team can help guide you through the entire process.

 After your initial consultation with Dr. Skutak, an oral surgeon will place an implant into the bone at the region where the tooth is missing.
 Your mouth is then given time to heal.
 After healing, the crown is designed and fabricated.
 Once fully healed, the implant acts as a tooth root for your new crown.
 It is attached to the implant via the abutment, giving you a comfortable, natural-looking and permanent restoration.